What to know about contenders who could replace Keir Starmer as Britain’s Labour leader - WTOP News

 Wes Streeting

-Wes Streeting, 43, is widely regarded as one of the government’s best communicators and has led on one of its key pledges, improving the creaky National Health Service.
+Health Secretary Wes Streeting, 43, is widely regarded as one of the government’s best communicators and has led on one of the government’s key pledges, improving the creaky National Health Service.

-That mission was personal.
-The NHS saved his life when he had kidney cancer, and Streeting said he would repay the debt by saving the health service.
+His ambitions for the top job were long rumored but entered the spotlight last year when Starmer’s allies allegedly told British media that the prime minister would fight attempts to challenge his leadership — and media speculation at the time centered on Streeting.

-Streeting, who was elected a lawmaker in 2015, was long considered to have his eye on the top job but had strongly denied he was plotting to replace Starmer.
+Streeting, who was elected a lawmaker in 2015, strongly denied he was plotting to replace Starmer and called the suggestions “nonsense.”

-He charted his rise from his roots in London’s working-class East End, where he grew up in public housing, in his memoir, “One Boy, Two Bills and a Fry Up: A Memoir of Growing Up and Getting On.”
-The title refers to two grandfathers both named Bill: The one on his mother’s side was associated with gangsters and served prison time for armed robbery; he credits the one on his father’s side with leading him on the path to Cambridge University.

-Streeting got into politics at a young age, leading the Cambridge student union and becoming president of the National Union of Students.

 Angela Rayner